The dead end of African literature- by Obiajunwa Wali

 By Obiajunwa Wali

-In order to truly understand the context for this article, please read this link first.
+In order to truly understand the context of this article, please read this link first.
 See How Britain and the CIA deceived Wole Soyinka and Chinua Achebe to destroy African languages in literature.

 PERHAPS, THE MOST IMPORTANT ACHIEVEMENT of the last Conference of African Writers of English Expression held in Makerere College, Kampala, in June 1962, is that African literature as now defined and understood, leads nowhere.